Dashron/Roads/README.md

  -----|-----------------------------------------------------------------------|----------|---------------
  fn   | Function(*string* method, *string* url,*object* body,*object* headers,*function* next) | yes      | Will be called any time a request is made on the object.

  This will be called for every request, even for routes that do not exist.
-The callback will be executed with the following five parameters :
+The callback will be executed with the following five parameters:

 #### use Callback
 **function (*string* method,*string* url, *Object* body, *Object* headers, *Function* next)**